-The diagnosis of CKD starts with a medical history.
+To diagnose CKD, a doctor will start by taking a medical history.
 A family history of kidney failure, high blood pressure, or diabetes may indicate to your doctor that you might have CKD.
 But other tests, including those below, are necessary to confirm the diagnosis.

 A complete blood count can show anemia.
-Your kidneys make erythropoietin, which is a hormone.
-This hormone stimulates your bone marrow to make red blood cells.
+Your kidneys make a hormone called erythropoietin, which stimulates your bone marrow to make red blood cells.
 When your kidneys are severely damaged, your ability to make erythropoietin decreases.
-This causes a decline in red blood cells, or anemia.
+This causes a decrease in red blood cells, or anemia.

 CKD can affect your electrolyte levels.
-Potassium may be high and bicarbonate levels may be low if you have CKD.
-There may also be an increase of acid in the blood.
+Your potassium may be high and your bicarbonate levels may be low if you have CKD.
+There may also be an increase in acid in your blood.

 Parathyroid hormone (PTH) test

 The kidneys and your parathyroid glands interact through the regulation of calcium and phosphorus.
-A change in kidney function affects the release of PTH.
-This affects calcium levels throughout your body.
+A change in kidney function affects the release of PTH, which affects calcium levels throughout your body.

 Renal flow and scan

-A renal scan is an imaging study of kidney function.
+A renal scan is an imaging study of your kidney function.